-Under a new Federal Government program, Naloxone is available for free in all Australian States and Territories to:
+Under the Federal Government program, Naloxone is available for free in all Australian States and Territories to:

 A prescription is not required for supply and individuals can access naloxone from participating sites, which may include community pharmacies, hospital pharmacies, alcohol and other drug treatment services, injecting centres, homelessness/outreach services and dispensing doctors, depending on your location.